iWinston/typeorm-plus/docs/example-with-express.md

 npm i typescript --save-dev
 ```

-Then let's create a `tsconfig.json` file which contains configuration required for application to
+Then let's create a `tsconfig.json` file which contains the configuration required for the application to
 compile and run.
 Create it using your favorite editor and put following configuration:

 ```json